Ma7moudKassem/Maktaba/README.md

 * Owned by a small team
 The microservice architecture enables an organization to deliver large, complex applications rapidly, frequently, reliably and sustainably - a necessity for competing and winning in today’s world.

-## Microservices and infrastructure components
+## List of Microservices and Description

 <table>
    <thead>